-Dependency on student markets significantly shaped recruitment and program development strategies.
-Institutions heavily reliant on specific regions, such as Southeast Asia or the Middle East, tailored marketing campaigns and academic offerings to these niches.
+The nature of dependency on student markets significantly shaped recruitment and program development strategies.
+Institutions heavily reliant on specific regional markets, such as Southeast Asia or the Middle East, tailored marketing campaigns and academic offerings to meet the demands of those niches.
 Those aiming for broader global recognition faced greater competition but diversified recruitment efforts more widely.
-Resource Dependence Theory explains this variation as strategic adaptation to secure student enrollment, a vital resource determined by the concentration or diversification of market dependencies.
+Resource Dependence Theory explains this variation as strategic adaptation to secure student enrollment, a vital resource, dictated by the concentration or diversification of market dependencies.

 Variations were observed in managing dependencies related to international accreditation and legitimacy.
-IHEIs highly dependent on attracting globally mobile students or prestigious Western partners pursued international accreditation more vigorously, making significant internal adaptations to meet external standards.
-Institutions less dependent on these global resources engaged more selectively with accreditation bodies, sometimes prioritizing national or Islamic validation frameworks.
-This aligns with RDT, showing that strategic responses are proportional to the perceived criticality of the dependency for resource acquisition.
+IHEIs highly dependent on attracting globally mobile students or prestigious Western partners pursued international accreditation more vigorously, undertaking significant internal adaptations to meet external standards.
+Institutions less dependent on these specific global resources demonstrated more selective engagement with accreditation bodies, sometimes prioritizing national or Islamic validation frameworks.
+This aligns with RDT, showing strategic responses are proportional to the perceived criticality of the dependency for resource acquisition.

-Institutions varied in prioritizing dependencies linked to Islamic identity versus broader academic resources, shaping their strategic approaches.
-Some emphasized collaboration within the Muslim world and sought recognition from Islamic scholarly authorities, reflecting reliance on religious legitimacy and access to niche, faith-aligned resources.
-In contrast, others adopted a more intricate strategy to reconcile identity-specific dependencies with aspirations for global academic legitimacy.
-This balancing act highlights the relevance of Resource Dependence Theory (RDT) in explaining how institutions respond to conflicting external pressures.
+Institutions varied in prioritizing dependencies linked to Islamic identity compared to broader academic resources, shaping their strategic approaches.
+Institutions sometimes emphasized collaboration within the Muslim world and sought recognition from Islamic scholarly authorities.
+This reflected a deep reliance on religious legitimacy and access to niche resources aligned with faith-based educational objectives.
+In contrast, other institutions adopted a more intricate strategy to reconcile identity-specific dependencies with aspirations for global academic legitimacy.
+This strategic balancing act highlights the relevance of the Resource Dependence Theory (RDT) in explaining how institutions respond to conflicting external pressures.

 The comparative analysis across cases reinforces the utility of RDT in interpreting internationalization pathways of Islamic Higher Education Institutions (IHEIs).
 Each institution's distinct mix of resource demands and external dependencies-including financial inputs, student recruitment, institutional legitimacy, and religious identity-shaped its strategic responses and adaptation mechanisms.
 These differences determined how institutions navigated challenges and seized opportunities in a globalizing academic environment.
-Where resource scarcity or complex external expectations were pronounced, institutions faced greater constraints and demonstrated creative, adaptive strategies to manage dependencies.
+Where resource scarcity or complex external expectations were more pronounced, institutions often faced greater constraints and demonstrated creative and adaptive strategies to manage dependencies.
 This dynamic illustrates how environmental pressures can drive limitations and innovation in faith-based institutions' internationalization efforts.
-The nuanced relationships between internationalization strategies and institutional dependencies in IHEIs are shown in Figure 6, offering a framework for understanding their unique developmental paths within a competitive global landscape.
+The nuanced relationships between internationalization strategies and institutional dependencies in IHEIs are visually represented in Figure 6, offering a framework for understanding their unique developmental paths within a competitive global landscape.

-Figure 6 Internationalization Strategies and Dependencies in IHEIs
+Figure 6.
+Internationalization Strategies and Dependencies in IHEIs